Shooting: Back (or supine)

-Lying on one's side
+Lying on one side

-Lying on one's side is not a normally-chosen position but may be a used when reacting to a threat, when may be used behind a barricade to present a very small target since only the gun hand and a piece of one's face are normally exposed, with the rest covered by the barricade.
+Lying on the left or right side while shooting is not a normally-chosen position but may be a used when reacting to a threat, when it may be used behind a barricade to present a very small target since only the gun hand and a piece of one's face are normally exposed, with the rest covered by the barricade.

 Leaning

-This position involves a shooter leaning on something like a wall, a tree or post.
-The rifle barrel should not be rested against it because it is steadier to lean the body.
+This position involves a shooter leaning the torso against something like a wall, a tree or post, which takes weight-bearing partly off the lower limbs and stabilizes the core and upper limbs by establishing anchorage to a more steady structure.
+The rifle, however, is not rested against anything, so the shooting is still done off the shooter's hands.
 It's usually combined with standing and kneeling positions.